Path to an exact WKB analysis of black hole quasinormal modes: Example of exact WKB analysis

 These asymptotic WKB approximations \eqref{eq:sol_WKB_morse_asymptotic} correctly capture the behaviors of the solutions to the differential equation \eqref{eq:Schrodinger_type_Morse}, obtained by solving it with $Q$ replaced by its asymptotic forms.
 By our parametrization, $\eta$ happens to always appear with $1/g$, and one may as well use $g$ as the expansion parameter.
 Let us, however, emphasize that this is merely a coincidence by our choice, and in general, the placement of $\eta$ needs to be done with care by analyzing appropriate asymptotic behaviors.
 Given \eqref{eq:sol_WKB_morse_asymptotic}, the desired boundary conditions, described below eq.~\eqref{eq:sol_morse_asymptote}, require that the solution behave as $\psi_{-}^{\text{WKB}}$ at $z=0$ and $\psi_{+}^{\text{WKB}}$ at $z=\infty$.

-The left panel of figure~\ref{fig:SL_schematic_Morse} shows the Stokes curves for the Morse potential drawn from $Q_0$ with the eigenvalue $\epsilon = \epsilon_0$.
+The dominance relations on a Stokes curve that flows into a regular singular point can be determined from the residue of $\sqrt{Q_0(z)}$ at the same singular point.
+For, near a regular singular point $z=s_r$, we have

+and the dominance relation is defined by the real part of this quantity as in Eqs.~\eqref{eq:dominance_positive}, and \eqref{eq:dominance_negative}.
+Since the residue at $z=0$ is $\Res{z}{0}\sqrt{Q_0(z)}=i\sqrt{\epsilon}/g$ with its real part positive and $\log \vert z \vert < 0$, $\psi_-$ is dominant on the Stokes curves flowing into $z=0$. \footnote{This is because we take $\sqrt{\epsilon} = \sqrt{\epsilon_0} = 1 - ig /2$ in figure \ref{fig:SL_schematic_Morse}, and thus ${\rm Im}\big( \sqrt{\epsilon} \big) < 0$.
+In the opposite case of ${\rm Im}\big( \sqrt{\epsilon} \big) > 0$, the dominance relations flip, and one has to conduct the subsequent calculations accordingly.} Once the dominance relation on these curves is determined, the dominant solution on each of the Stokes curves emanating from $z=z_2$ is fixed automatically, as the dominance relations alternate among the Stokes curves emanating from a single turning point.
+This is consistent with our choice of branch \eqref{eq:branch_Morse} and of the branch cut in figure \ref{fig:SL_schematic_Morse} which shows the Stokes curves for the Morse potential drawn from $Q_0$ with the eigenvalue $\epsilon=\epsilon_0$.

 An extra care is needed as we see that there is a logarithmic spiral flow of the Stokes curves near the regular singularity at $z=0$ (see the right panel of figure \ref{fig:SL_schematic_Morse}).
-From \eqref{eq:SL_definition} and \eqref{eq:branch_Morse}, the Stokes curves near $z=0$ is determined by
+Using \eqref{eq:SL_definition}, \eqref{eq:branch_Morse} and \eqref{eq:dominance_Morse}, and introducing the polar coordinate $z = r\ee^{i\theta}$, we obtain